dheadshot/genie-machine/Design Documentation/Database_Schema.md

   InternalData TEXT DEFAULT NULL,          -- Typed Data from source, or NULL if this cannot be done.
   ExternalData TEXT DEFAULT NULL,          -- Path of external file containing source data, or NULL if not applicable ExtDataMIME TEXT DEFAULT NULL CHECK ((ExternalData ISNULL and ExtDataMIME ISNULL) or (ExternalData IS NOT NULL and ExtDataMIME IS NOT NULL)), -- MIME type of External Data file, or NULL if not applicable.
-  Reliability INTEGER DEFAULT NULL CHECK (IN (0, 1, 2, 3, NULL)), -- Reliability assessment of data in a scale of 0 to 3, or NULL if unknown.
+  Reliability INTEGER DEFAULT NULL CHECK (Reliability IN (0, 1, 2, 3, NULL)), -- Reliability assessment of data in a scale of 0 to 3, or NULL if unknown.
   Notes TEXT DEFAULT NULL                  -- Any notes, however unofficial, about the source.
 );